pachyderm/pachyderm/doc/development/pipeline_spec.md

 ### Transform

 `transform.image` is the name of the Docker image that your jobs run in.
-Currently, this image needs to [inherit from a Pachyderm-provided image known as `job-shim`](https://github.com/pachyderm/pachyderm/blob/fae98e54af0d6932e258e4b0df4ea784414c921e/examples/fruit_stand/Dockerfile#L1).
+If you don't specify an image, it defaults to `ubuntu:16.04`.

 `transform.cmd` is the command passed to the Docker run invocation.
 Note that as with Docker, cmd is not run inside a shell which means that things like wildcard globbing (`*`), pipes (`|`) and file redirects (`>` and `>>`) will not work.
 To get that behavior, you can set `cmd` to be a shell of your choice (e.g. `sh`) and pass a shell script to stdin.